 Create an account.
 Select Affiliation: Academia, Organization: Czech Technical University in Prague.

 Then login with the created account.
-You should see the API key here
+You can request the API key here

 Now in Blender, select the plane object we've created.